Swarna6656/AI-Powered-Telecom-Customer-Churn-Prediction-System/README.md

 Odela swarnalatha

 ##support

-if ypu like the project give me a Star contact:swarna1704@gmail.com
+if you like the project give me a Star

+contact:swarna1704@gmail.com